$39,950,000 | 17,072.12 ACRES | AVAILABLE

 Located at an elevation of 7,800± feet and receiving an average of 300 days of sunshine, Chama enjoys a favorable year-round climate.
 Summertime temperatures reach into the high 70’s and the mid 80’s, while average daytime winter temperatures typically range between the 30’s to mid 40’s.
 Boasting a remarkable year-round climate, the average snowfall is nearly 100 inches, with annual precipitation over 20 inches.

 The Quinlan Ranch stands alone as a property with a large-scale commercial hunting operation that provides high rates of success for trophy elk – year in and year out.
 The ranch also offers excellent hunts for trophy mule deer, black bear, mountain lion, as well as spring turkey.
 As a result of its location, land stewardship practices, professional staff, facilities, and quality game management, the Quinlan has become a top destination for hunters across the globe as well as a popular filming destination for a number of outdoor pursuit television shows.
 Indicative of the ranch’s rise to prominence in the upper echelons of the hunting world are the facts that the ranch can command a premium price for its hunts and that the hunts are booked well in advance of the hunting seasons.
-The ranch sells and conducts over 100 guided bull elk hunts each year at prices ranging from $8,500 to $11,000 per hunter.
-A two-day cow elk hunt is priced at $2,000.
-Between 20 to 30 of these hunts take place during the archery season in September.
-The ranch will then host over 70 rifle hunters throughout the months of October and November and even into December.
-Up to 14 trophy mule deer hunts are conducted annually at a price of $12,000 and a combination bull elk and mule deer hunt is priced at $20,000.
-A limited number of bear, mountain lion, and spring turkey hunts are also sold each year.
+The ranch sells and conducts over 80 guided wild bull elk hunts each year.
+The following page has current pricing for various hunting and fishing packages.
 Contributing greatly to the success of the Quinlan’s hunting program is a professional and knowledgeable hospitality and guide staff.
 Both the hospitality and guide staff have been working on the ranch for years and their collective and individual knowledge of the operations, terrain, and wildlife is unmatched.

 Additional preserve elk hunts are also available within the ranch’s 2,000-acre Rim Rock Elk Park which is a Class A Game Park.
-This park or hunting preserve provides hunters with the ability to choose their own hunting dates and harvest trophy elk scoring up to and in excess of 440” SCI.
+This park or hunting preserve provides hunters with the ability to choose their own hunting dates and harvest trophy elk scoring up to and in excess of 450” SCI.
 Though the park is a destination hunt for some, it also provides hunters who have filled their wild elk tags with the opportunity to purchase and take a second elk during their stay.
 Hunters also have the opportunity to harvest bison while on the Quinlan.
 Ownership has invested significant resources into developing the genetics and health of their private elk herd to the point that Rim Rock Elk Park now possesses arguably the finest trophy quality of any game park in New Mexico.
 In addition to implementing an artificial insemination (AI) program, the ranch utilizes trophy bull elk as back-up breeders to ensure high conception rates.
 Further bolstering of genetics and trophy quality came through acquisitions of elk from certified elk breeders.
 Elk originating from a herd in Oregon as well as three loads of cow elk and trophy bulls with an average SCI score of 450” from Canada were brought to the ranch.
-Hunting rates within the park are on a sliding scale determined by antler score.
-Rates begin at $10,000 for bulls scoring between 300 and 324 inches and run up to $50,000 for bulls in the 450 to 499 inch range.
 The largest bull killed in the park scored 497 inches.
 The ranch typically conducts between 15 to 20 trophy elk hunts a year in the park in addition to a number of management bull elk and cow hunts as needed.
-Bison are a relatively new addition to the hunting options and a growing number of these hunts are being sold at a starting point of $7,000.
-The privately owned inventory of elk and bison which is comprised of 100 bull elk, 120 cow elk, 125 calf elk, and 2 bull bison, and 12 cow bison is included in the listing price.
+Bison are a relatively new addition to the hunting options and a growing number of these hunts are being sold.

 The Quinlan and the Chama area in general are quietly emerging as a fly fishing destination for those looking to distance themselves from the crowds found to the immediate north in Colorado.
 As the ranch continued to acquire additional water rights and build and improve upon its stillwater fisheries, it realized another revenue stream in the form of a growing base of angling clients.
 These individuals and groups from Orvis-endorsed fly fishing shops from Huston to Phoenix are now making annual trips to the ranch.
 Anglers can book multiple-night or day fishing trips directly through the ranch.
 The Quinlan has partnered with Land of Enchantment Guides, a top fly fishing guide service in northern New Mexico, to provide a high-quality guided fishing experience for its angling guests.
 Most fishing is done from a fleet of ClackaCraft drift boats scattered among the larger lakes of the ranch.
 In all, the ranch features quality trout angling on eight private lakes and ponds.